-If an NSF ATE Center is not funded in a specified area of technology during the year in which proposals are accepted, proposals in that area will again be accepted in the subsequent years until one is funded.
-Proposals for a NSF ATE Center for a "new emerging area of technology" will be evaluated by NSF staff and external reviewers for appropriateness as a new topical area for an ATE Center.
-Prospective investigators with an idea in this area are encouraged to contact an ATE Program Officer before submitting a proposal.
+If an ATE Center is not funded in a specified area of technology during the year in which proposals are accepted, proposals in that area will again be accepted in the subsequent years until one is funded.
+Proposals for an ATE Center for a "new emerging area of technology" will be evaluated by NSF staff and external reviewers for appropriateness as a new topical area for an ATE Center.
+Prospective investigators with an idea for an emerging area are required to contact an ATE Program Officer before submitting a proposal.

 Resource Centers: The ATE program recognizes the importance of continuing to support existing centers so they may continue to contribute to the fields of technician education.
-After ten years of funding, NSF ATE Centers may submit a proposal that describes a plan to continue a subset of center practices along with new objectives that will support technological education in their respective field.
+After ten years of funding, ATE Centers may submit a proposal that describes a plan to continue a subset of center practices along with new objectives that will support technological education in their respective field.
 These centers will be called "Resource Centers" and they will be expected to:

-- Provide support and mentoring for prospective PIs that wish to start or improve educational programs in a particular field of technology; - Coordinate and support additional industry, business, and academic partnerships; - Promote technician careers and the public image in the field(s) on which the resource center is focused; - Screen, validate, update, and broadly distribute exemplary materials, curricula, and pedagogical practices adapted or designed by ATE centers and projects and other appropriate sources including supporting the adaptation and implementation at new institutions of these materials; and - Connect and support project PIs within their technological areas.
+- Provide support and mentoring for prospective Pls that wish to start or improve educational programs in a particular field of technology; - Coordinate and support additional industry, business, and academic partnerships; - Promote technician careers and the public image in the field(s) on which the resource center is focused; - Screen, validate, update, and broadly distribute exemplary materials, curricula, and pedagogical practices adapted or designed by ATE centers and projects and other appropriate sources including supporting the adaptation and implementation at new institutions of these materials; and - Connect and support project PIs within their technological areas.

-For NSF ATE Centers transitioning to a Resource Center, Resource Center proposals will be accepted in any area of technology and for any proposal deadline.
+For ATE Centers transitioning to a Resource Center, proposals will be accepted for the proposal deadline that is prior to the final year of the Center award.